Skip to main content

 • Step 7: Support for the Targeted Student

 Because of the legal requirement regarding confidentiality of student records, the principal or designee may not be able to report specific information to the targeted student’s parent/guardian about any disciplinary action taken.
 If the incident cannot be resolved at the building level, the principal or designee shall request assistance from the district.
-If in an investigation a principal or principal’s designee found that a student knowingly made a false allegation of harassment, intimidation or bullying, that student may be subject to corrective measures, including discipline.
+If, in an investigation, a principal or principal’s designee finds that a student knowingly made a false allegation of harassment, intimidation, or bullying, that student may be subject to corrective measures, including discipline.

 Further information can be obtained from the HIB Compliance Officer: